Buffering and Video Resolutions

 So, you've done everything I suggest and still getting buffering in some shows.
 Don't panic, this can happen in the best setups.
 The Internet is far from perfect.

 Keep in mind that your Internet speed is half the battle.
-When you click on a source to stream video, your connection speed to that source is affected by;
+When you click on a source to stream video, your connection speed from your Internet Provide to that server source is affected by;

 Where their server is located in relation to where you are.
 If you are pulling a source from another country that affects connection speed.